 - Provide the applicant a copy of the “Summary of Consumer Rights under the FCRA.”

 - Along with the Pre-Adverse action notification, employers must provide the applicant with the name, address, and telephone number of the consumer reporting agency that procured the background report.
 Employers must also provide a statement notifying the candidate that the consumer reporting agency did not make the decision to take adverse action and is unable to give reasons or information about the act itself.

 The candidate may dispute the information provided by the consumer reporting agency.
 This action allows for the correction of misreported, outdated, or otherwise incorrect data.

 The Adverse Action notification can begin after a reasonable amount of time has passed from the initial notification, and must:

 - Be accompanied by a copy of the background report.

 - Include a copy of the “Summary of Your Rights under the FCRA.”

-Ensuring that your company is completely FCRA compliant can generally be accomplished by working closely with a quality employment screening provider (consumer reporting agency) and competent legal counsel.
+Fortunately, ensuring that your company is completely FCRA-compliant can be accomplished by working closely with a quality employment screening provider (consumer reporting agency) and competent legal counsel.

 Many consumer reporting agencies have comprehensive and tested programs already in place to accommodate their clients’ adverse action procedures.